ntswamp/proof-of-kill/README.md

 **Play with Configuration File**

-  The key field in the configuration file is `listen_port`, a unique ports stands for a unique node in our simulated P2P network.</br>
+  The key field in the configuration file is `listen_port`, a unique port stands for a unique node in our simulated P2P network.</br>
-  You can leave other parts default. but don't set `mine_difficulty_value` lower than 8, otherwise you won't see any mining details show up in the log when it was done too fast.
+  You can leave other sections default. but don't set `mine_difficulty_value` lower than 10, otherwise you won't see any mining details show up in the log when it was done too fast.
 ```shell
  vim config.yaml
 ```